 Meeting the Family Matters Building Blocks

-The Family Matters Report 2018 shows that Victoria, in comparison with other states and territories:
+The Family Matters Report 2020 shows that Victoria, in comparison with other states and territories has:

-- has high accountability and collaborative work with ACCOs through the Aboriginal Children’s Forum and the Wungurilwil Gapgapduir agreement;
+- high accountability and partnership with ACCOs through the Aboriginal Children’s Forum and the Wungurilwil Gapgapduir Agreement

 See the 2018 Victorian Government’s response to Family Matters.